rufus-lang/rufus/doc/rdr/nnnn-exported-names.md

 A package should only export public modules, and a module should only export public types, constants and functions.
-It should not be possible for a user to access private symbols in a package they're using.
-What facilities should Rufus provide for users to maintain encapsulation?
+It should not be possible for a user to access private name in a package they're using.
+What facilities should Rufus provide for users to manage encapsulation?

 ## Decision drivers

-* A user can tell whether a symbol is public or private at a glance.
+* A user can tell whether a name is public or private at a glance.
 * It's not possible to access private modules from outside their package.
 * It's not possible to access private types, constants, or functions from outside their module.